 Find a wide variety of Blue Mountains and Jenolan Caves day trips on Get Your Guide here.

 Of course for many kids, shopping is one of the most important things for teenagers to do in Sydney.
 Here’s a list of places to explore if shopping is your thing.

 - The Queen Victoria Building – deluxe boutiques

-- The Strand Arcade – same
+- The Strand Arcade – high end fashion

 - Pitt Street Mall – the big stores

 - King Street, Newtown – edgy, groovy bars, cafes and shops

 - Darling Street, Balmain – trendy and groovy shops and cafes